bright1993ff66/Text-Data-Analysis/README.md

 ## Step-by-Step Text Data Analysis

-- Constructing word vector from text
+- Construct word vector from text
 - Compute the probability of each word vector
 - Test your algorithm based on various situations